Facilitating Academic Accommodations

 As soon as possible in the semester: Meet with each of your professors, to go over the accommodations you intend to use for that class.
 Together, you'll complete and sign your Confirmation of Accommodations Discussion Form (commonly called the Blue Form).
 Here are some tips for discussing accommodations with professors.

-Right after that: Following the guidelines provided by Disability Services, enter the dates of any needed test proctoring into your Outlook Calendar.
+Right after that: Following the guidelines for How to schedule a Proctored Exam in Outlook, enter the dates of any needed test proctoring into our Outlook Calendar.

 Return each signed Blue Form to Disability Services within 3 days of your meeting (and no less than 5 days before any needed test proctoring) to ensure that your academic accommodations and any test proctoring requirements are implemented for the semester.
 Please note, we will not finalize your test proctoring without your professors' signatures on the forms.
 Questions about proctoring should be sent to firstname.lastname@example.org.